jdaw1/placemat/Documentation/PackingStyles.md

 The core purpose of the software is to have a place to put glasses.
 Already known are the `PaperType` (e.g., `/A3`), the margins, and how many glasses are to go on the page.
-The user has much control over the layout of the glasses.
+Further, the user has much direct control over the layout of the glasses.

 The user has much control, but the default is also good.
 Unless there is a compelling need to change things, users are encouraged to take the easy course of letting the defaults do their work.